 Without prejudice to his liability to indemnify the College the Contractor, and all Sub-Contractors, shall affect and maintain at all times during the period of this Contract, at his own expense, and from a reputable organisation:

-Public Liability Insurance in a sum not less than (insert required figure) £5 million for each and every occurrence.
+Public Liability Insurance in a sum not less than £5 million for each and every occurrence.

-Employer’s Liability Insurance in a sum not less than (insert required figure) £10 million for each and every occurrence.
+Employer’s Liability Insurance in a sum not less than £10 million for each and every occurrence.

 Any such insurance shall name the College as a Co-insured Party on all relevant policies, and must be endorsed by the Underwriters / Insurers to prevent any exercise or rights of subrogation against the College, its other Contractors, and/or its employees.